SammygoodTunes/PongDS/README.md

 Running the game requires either an emulator (No$gba, DeSmuME, melonDS...), either an R4 card or either a homebrewed DS.

-> Though some emulators may work with this ROM, others (very likely) will not support homebrew games as it is very difficult to emulate a ROM built using libnds.
+> Though some emulators may work with this ROM, others (very likely) will not support it as homebrew games are difficult to emulate.

 ## Development information: